Frequently Asked Questions

 Session is a private messaging app that protects your metadata, encrypts your communications, and makes sure your messaging activities leave no digital trail behind.

-Due to the privacy-focused nature of Session, we understand that many of our users choose not to enable auto-updates through the App or Play stores.
+Due to the privacy-focused nature of Session, many users choose not to enable auto-updates through the App or Play stores.

 The most common solution to issues with Session is to make sure your app is running the latest version.